 4. Uniball Signo Gel Grip 0.7

 This pen writes very smoothly with no skipping.
-It feels like one of those pens that will get inky after you use it for a bit though.
+It feels like one of those pens that gets a bit inky after you use it for a bit though.
 I like how this pen writes and it does come in lots of colors, but these pens are a bit expensive and are hard to find in Australia.
-Plus I should probably stop buying pens.

-You can pretty much never go wrong with a Paper Mate pen (except the erasable Paper Mate premium replay – that pen is not erasable).
+You can pretty much never go wrong with a Papermate pen (except the erasable Paper Mate premium replay – that pen isn’t that erasable).
 They write smoothly, all their pens come in plenty of colors including the main ones for color coding, plus they have a variety of sizes and are readily available.

 These ballpoint pens are cheap (was only $4 for a pack of 10 or so) and great for everyday planning.